winwisely99/web/README.md

 - images:
   - These images will be copied into the build
 - layouts:
   - The files here are used for custom HTML, CSS, Script that need to be injected or appended into appropriate partials.
-(See Import.py for usage)
+(See _Import.py_ for usage)

 After every change, add, or delete:
-- Run `$ make modify` to import all changes into Let's Encrypt base
+- Run `$ make modify` to import all changes into Let's Encrypt codebase

 ## Deployment